7Block Labs

 What you get with 7Block Labs (technical + business outcomes)

-• Architecture and implementation
+• Architecture and Implementation

-• Security and audits
+• Security and Audits

-• Procurement‑friendly deliverables
+• Easy-to-get deliverables

-• “One‑pager” architecture with RFC references (9421, 9530, 9651), a header matrix, and measurable SLOs.
+• A user-friendly “one-pager” layout that highlights RFC references (9421, 9530, 9651), a header matrix, and straightforward, measurable SLOs.

-• Where our services plug in
+• Where our services fit in

 Appendix: Minimal client example (Node, EIP‑3009 on Base/USDC)